Srishty Rode

-Srishty Rode (born 24 September 1991) is an Indian television actress.
-In 2018, she was seen in Bigg Boss 12 as a celebrity contestant.
+Srishty Rode is an Indian television actress known for her work in Hindi television shows.
+She made her acting debut in 2010 with the television show Yeh Ishq Haaye.
+She gained popularity with her roles in shows such as Choti Bahu 2, Punar Vivah - Ek Nayi Umeed, and Ishqbaaaz.
+Rode has also participated in reality shows like Bigg Boss 12.

 Early life

-Srishty Rode was born on 24 September 1991 in Mumbai, Maharashtra.
+Srishty Rode was born on 24 September 1990 in Mumbai, Maharashtra.
 Her father Tony Rode is a senior cinematographer and her mother Sadhna is a homemaker.
 Srishty also has an elder sister Shweta Rode in the family.
 Srishty studied at St. Louis Convent High School in Mumbai.
 She has completed graduation with a degree in Fine Arts from Mithibai College, Mumbai.

 Career

 Rode started her acting career in 2007 by landing a role in Balaji Telefilms's Kuchh Is Tara for which she claims she received Rs 1,000.
 Later on, she started auditioning for television commercials and made a breakthrough with an advertisement for Hindustan Unilever's Fair and Lovely.

 In 2010, she appeared in Yeh Ishq Haaye, and the following year she signed up for Zee TV's Chotti Bahu.
 She continued doing soap operas over the years.
 In 2018, she portrayed Fiza on Ishqbaaaz and in the same year, she participated in Colors TV's Bigg Boss 12 as a celebrity contestant.
 She was evicted from the show on Day 70.

 In December 2018, just two days after her eviction from Bigg Boss, she confirmed that she has signed her debut film Gabru Gang.
+The film was released in 2024.

+In 2022 she appeared in the 5th season of The Kapil Sharma show as Ghazal.